Marker Logo

 this page online

 34° 14.813′ N, 85° 35.319′ W. Marker is near Cedar Bluff, Alabama, in Cherokee County.
-Marker can be reached from County Road 251.
+It can be reached from County Road 251.
 From the junction of Alabama Highway 68 in Cedar Bluff travel east on Alabama Highway 9 for 2 miles.
 Turn left onto County Road 92, go 1.5 miles to the T intersection.
 Turn right at the T intersection, travel 1/2 mile to the Cornwall Furnace Memorial Park.
 Touch for map.
 Marker is at or near this postal address: 1200 County Road 251, Cedar Bluff AL 35959, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Cornwall Furnace (within shouting distance of this marker); Cornwall Furnace Memorial Park (within shouting distance of this marker); Cherokee County Veterans Memorial (within shouting distance of this marker); Long Shadows House (approx. 1.7 miles away); Chattooga River (approx. 2 miles away); Gaylesville (approx. 2 miles away); Indian Village of Costa (approx. 2 miles away); Occupation of Gaylesville (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: A different marker also named Cornwall Furnace (within shouting distance of this marker); Cornwall Furnace Memorial Park (within shouting distance of this marker); Cherokee County Veterans Memorial (within shouting distance of this marker); Long Shadows House (approx. 1.7 miles away); Chattooga River (approx. 2 miles away); Gaylesville (approx. 2 miles away); Indian Village of Costa (approx. 2 miles away); Occupation of Gaylesville (approx. 2.2 miles away).
 Touch for a list and map of all markers in Cedar Bluff.

 Also see . . .
 Historic Cornwall Furnace, Alabama.
 Exceptional video showing all of Cornwall Furnace.
 (Submitted on April 2, 2018, by Angela Nichols of Centre, Alabama.)